particle-iot/docs/src/content/hardware/muon-hats/muon-hats.md

 common chips that already have Particle or Arduino libraries, which generally work with little or no modification.

+Additional pages include:

+- [Automation hats](/hardware/muon-hats/automation-hats/) for home automation, environment monitoring, or robotics.
+- [Display hats](/hardware/muon-hats/automation-hats/) LED and OLED displays.
+- [RS485 and CAN hat](/hardware/muon-hats/automation-hats/) for interfacing with Modbus or CAN bus.

 ## Contributing

 If you'd like to contribute a project: